Noroff-Fagskole/OSL-JS-Frameworks-Module-Assignment-3/README.md

 You can use a UI library like React Bootstrap or style it all on your own.
 The styling is not important for this assignment but every frontend project must always be responsive.

-You can use any Wordpress installation for this.
-DO NOT submit your Wordpress files and DO NOT combine your React frontend with your Wordpress files.

 Use `.env.development` to set the API URL.
 The markers will change this to their own URL when marking.

 The API calls in Level 1 do not require authorisation so you don't need to install or configure JWT support.